 - Now warm 5 plates in the oven.

-- Get the pan really hot.
+- Get the pan/skillet really hot.
 Remove from the heat and add the butter.
-Once it has melted, spoon 2 tablespoons into the batter mixture and whisk it in.
+As soon as it has melted, spoon 2 tablespoons into the batter mixture and whisk it in.
 Pour the remainder into a small bowl and set to one side.

 - Turn when the the crêpe starts to curl away from the sides of the pan, the mixture begins to bubble and the underside is golden.
 It should take about a minute.
 If it seems to be sticking to the base of the pan give it a couple of seconds more.
 Loosen the edge of the crêpe from the pan, then flip it over with a palette knife and cook until the underside is golden.
 This will only take about 30 seconds.
 Slip each cooked crêpe from the pan directly onto a piece of kitchen paper which will absorb any grease and keep it light and dry.

 - Repeat the process with the remaining batter, greasing the pan each time and stacking the crêpes up on a warmed plate as they are cooked.
 Put a piece of kitchen paper between each one and cover loosely with foil so the top one doesn’t dry out.
 Keep warm in the oven.

 - Grate the chocolate onto a plate to create a pile of shavings.